Archive

 - Describe the methodologies used for quantitative and qualitative data collection and data analysis;

-- Examine measurement work underway by organizations such as the Zurich Foundation, Rockefeller 100 Resilient Cities, The Nature Conservancy, NOAA, NIST, FEMA, federal cross-agency groups, or others, and
+- Examine measurement work underway by organizations such as the Zurich Foundation, Rockefeller 100 Resilient Cities, The Nature Conservancy, NOAA, NIST, FEMA, federal cross-agency groups, others, and

 - Comment on their different approaches, as well as